-A highly experienced retail professional, Peter Holloway trained in one of the UK's best respected retail companies, the John Lewis Partnership, where he held management positions in several stores and worked in a variety of product fields.
+A highly experienced retail professional, Peter Holloway trained in one of the UK's best respected retail companies, the John Lewis Partnership, where he held management positions in several stores.

-He then held posts as Buyer and Assistant to the General Manager in an independent department store before joining National Trust Enterprises in the mid-1980s.
-Peter was responsible for the management and profitability of all the National Trust's shops in Wales before launching Retail Thinking in 2002.
+He held posts as Buyer and Assistant to the General Manager in an independent department store before joining National Trust Enterprises where he was responsible for the management and profitability of the National Trust's shops across Wales before launching Retail Thinking in 2002.

 Peter compiled the National Retailing Manual used in all the National Trust's shops in England, Wales and Northern Ireland and was actively involved in devising and delivering training to shop managers across the Trust.

-He has spoken on heritage and museum retailing at many conferences and seminars including the Heritage Retail Conference at the National Gallery in December 2004.
-Peter has also addressed museum seminars in the Baltic States and the Middle East.
+He has spoken on heritage and museum retailing at many conferences and seminars and has addressed museum seminars in the Baltic States and the Middle East.

 Although our core business is retail consultancy we work with associate consultants which broadens our field of expertise.